hasanlatif/PCB-Defect-Detection-using-Image-Processing/README.md

 # Note:
   * Waiting for your suggestions.If you find any lag in documentation in any ways,shoot me an email at hasanlateef@outlook.com
   * This code requires scikit-image,numpy and matplotlib in order to give the output
+  * Implementation of Machine Learning Algorithms from scratch is in pipline.